aceeric/ociregistry/docs/docs/load-testing.md

 ## Results

 The two sections below capture the results of the load test.
 As described above the docker registry was loaded with 1,500 images in batches of 150 each.
-Each result section stacks the following charts:
+Each result section below stacks the following charts:

 |Where|Metric|Note|
 |-|-|-|